hl037/tempiny/README.md

 Tempiny is a tiny and really simple template engine.

-The main feature is to be able to execute arbitrary python code inside the tempalte, which makes it really powerfull for code generation for example.
+The main feature is to be able to execute arbitrary python code inside the template, which makes it really powerfull for code generation for example.

 See the skbs project to have a sense of what it can achieve !